Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Introduction

-\paragraph{Challenges and the big picture.} The main problem when using a lower resilience bound $t_\mathit{fast} < t$ for consensus is that a Byzantine attacker that controls $f$ replicas (such that $t_\mathit{fast}~<~f~\leq~t$) can cause equivocations.
-In this case, the attacker can convince two correct replicas to decide different batches of transactions for the same consensus instance, as quorums for the lower threshold $t_\mathit{fast}$ do not necessarily overlap in at least one correct replica.
+The problem in using a lower resilience bound $t_\mathit{fast} < t$ is that an adversary controlling $f$ replicas (with \mbox{$t_\mathit{fast} < f \leq t$}) can equivocate.
+It means the adversary can convince \textit{two correct} replicas to decide \textit{different batches} of transactions for the same consensus instance, as quorums for the lower threshold $t_\mathit{fast}$ do not necessarily overlap in at least one correct replica.

-A key insight of our work is that we can utilize \textit{BFT protocol forensics or accountability}~\cite{shamis22iaccf,bftforensics} in a novel way.
-Instead of using it as a forensic tool to investigate the ``day after'', we leverage it as a protective countermeasure against Byzantine attackers.
-In BFT protocol forensics, the client is the one who detects conflicting values based on replicas' logged signed messages and pinpoints equivocating replicas.
-In our solution, the responsibility of detecting faulty replicas is imposed on all correct replicas so the system can autonomously detect and expel equivocating parties.
+A key insight of our work is the innovative use of \emph{BFT protocol forensics}~\cite{shamis22iaccf,bftforensics} as a defense against Byzantine attackers rather than post-incident forensics.
+Traditional BFT protocol forensics relies upon clients to detect conflicting values based on replicas' logged messages and pinpoint the equivocating replicas.
+In our solution, we impose the responsibility of detecting faulty replicas on all correct replicas, enabling the autonomous detection and removal of equivocating parties.
 In a system tolerating up~to~$t_\mathit{fast}$ faulty replicas, audits can detect agreement violations and identify $t_\mathit{fast}+1$ faulty replicas if there are no more than $2t_\mathit{fast}$ faulty replicas~\cite{bftforensics}.
 Using $t_\mathit{fast} = \lceil \frac{t}{2} \rceil$ guarantees that audits are always supported for up to $t$ faulty replicas.
-The system can recover from these violations by purging the detected violators from the system and rolling back the divergent decisions of correct replicas to a consistent state.
-This continuous auditing is important not only as a recovery mechanism but also as a \emph{deterrent to attacks} since any perpetrator will be identified and expelled from the system.
+In our approach, the system recovers from violations by expelling the detected equivocators and rolling back the divergent decisions of correct replicas to a consistent state.
+Continuous auditing is important not only as a recovery mechanism but also as a \emph{deterrent to attacks} since any perpetrator is identified and expelled from the system.